"Come for the Boating Education...

 Dear fellow boaters.

-Please take a few minutes
+Please take a few minutes and

 check-out our website.

 We encourage you to take a

-free boating course to
+free boating course to increase

-increase your boating
+your boating knowledge and

 skills.
-Many people who take this class
+Many people who take

 this class join as members and

-their boating knowledge
+continue their boating

 knowledge through the many

 In addition, we have monthly

-fellowship dinner meetings
+fellowship dinner meetings with

-with relevant speakers as
+relevant speakers as well as